Questions You May Want to Ask Your Doctor

 3. What symptoms should I watch for as the correct hormone dose for me is being determined?

-4. How & when will my hormone level be tested?
+4. How and when will my hormone level be tested?

 5. How does the drug interact with/ other medications I take?